-We expect growth in revenue and NOI in 2022 as we continue to streamline and integrate operations, implement our revenue management system and continue to control costs on the over \$1.8 billion of assets purchased in the past six years.
-We also expect significant contributions from the acquisitions made in late fiscal 2020 as well as those we have completed in fiscal 2021.
+We expect growth in revenue and NOI in 2023 as we continue to streamline and integrate operations, implement our revenue management system and continue to control costs on the recently purchased assets.
+We also expect contributions from the acquisitions made in 2022, in fiscal 2021 as well as those we completed in late fiscal 2020 that are now stabilizing.